rajatmjain/GoAISlackBot/README.md

 Usage
 -----

-To use GoSlackAIBot, simply invite it to a channel in Slack and ask it a question using the command '/<bot-name> <query>'.
+To use GoSlackAIBot, simply invite it to a channel in Slack and ask it a question using the command <bot-name> <query>.
 The bot will then use the GPT-3 language model to generate a response to your question.

 Contributing
 ------------